- What kind of tracks can I create in BandLab?

-BandLab offers unlimited project storage synced to the cloud completely free.
+BandLab offers unlimited project storage synced to the cloud, completely free.
 When you save projects on BandLab, you’ll be able to access them anytime, anywhere from any of your devices.
 Even if you lose your phone, you’ll never lose an idea again.

-To save your project, tap the Cloud Icon at the top right of the screen.
+To save your project, tap the Cloud Icon at the top right corner of the screen.
 You can choose if you want to Save or Publish your project.

 If you hit Save, this will prompt a screen where you can name your project, add a description, as well as tag it with a genre.

-Don’t worry, this is saved privately and securely, so no-one else will be able to access it unless you share it with them or invite them as a collaborator.
+Your project will be saved privately and securely, so no-one else will be able to access it unless you share it with them or invite them as a collaborator.